Multi-Executive Infrastructure

 Executives managed simultaneously under one narrative architecture

-Executive input per month — the system handles everything downstream
+Executive input required — the program handles the work downstream

 Message drift when executives publish under a shared narrative architecture